 Once the cumulants are known, the moments $m_n = \ee{ A(t)^n}$, $n\in\N$, of the distribution of $A(t)$ can be efficiently computed by using the following well-known recursive relationship, which is, in turn, a direct consequence of the formula of Fa\` a-di-Bruno:

-In particular, as is the case with any L\' evy process, $m_{n}$ is a polynomial in $t$ of order at most $n$. \item We have the following simple continued-fraction expansion of Laplace exponent $\Phi$ (see \cite[Theorem 6.3, p.~206]{JonThr81}):
+In particular, as is the case for any L\' evy process, $m_{n}$ is a polynomial in $t$ of order at most $n$. \item We have the following simple continued-fraction expansion of the Laplace exponent $\Phi$ (see \cite[Theorem 6.3, p.~206]{JonThr81}):

 \end{enumerate}